What is the NGOR?

 Meet the Team

-The NGOR is governed by a Steering Committee, a committee of gynaecological oncologists, medical oncologists, registry experts, and representatives from our registry partners.
+The NGOR is governed by a Steering Committee, a team of gynaecological oncologists, medical oncologists, registry experts, and representatives from our registry partners.
 The Committee has developed quality indicators for the ovarian cancer pilot module, drawing from extensive clinical experience and current national and international guidelines and published literature.

 The registry is led by Professor John Zalcberg (Academic Lead), Head of the Cancer Research Program at Monash University, and Associate Professor Robert Rome (Clinical Lead), Consultant Gynaecological Oncologist at Epworth HealthCare.